Lights in the Darkness

 Road to Recovery

-After her operation, Pat underwent physical therapy at Rehabilitation Institute of Chicago (RIC, now the Shirley Ryan AbilityLab), where her seeing guide dog, Carson, was encouraged to participate and be a part of Pat’s daily therapy routine.
+After her operation, Pat underwent physical therapy where her guide dog, Carson, was encouraged to participate and be a part of Pat's daily therapy routine.

 Pat admits that therapy was a slow process, but she is grateful for the care she received.
 “For a long time, I couldn’t walk, and didn’t think I’d be better.
 But I am.
 It’s like a night and day difference,” Pat says.
 “Without all the help of Northwestern Medicine and Shirley Ryan AbilityLab, I wouldn’t be here.
 Each part plays a role, and I’m lucky to be in Chicago and take advantage of this level of care.”